 As stated above you should be able to take a foreign registered vehicle into Tajikistan, dependent on the border you cross.
 Not surprisingly there is red tape to cut through and documents to fill in though I’ve only managed to find copies in Russian, so am unsure of what information you actually need!
 I’d advise contacting the Tajikistan embassy in your own country – they should be able to provide up to date info on documentation needed.Also the Travel agency mentioned below should be able to offer advice,

 You may choose to spend a day checking out the few museums and points of interest in Dushanbe, or you may decide to carry on along the Classic Silk Road route followed by the Pamir Highway .
 The Pamir Highway between Tajikistan and Kyrgyzstan passes through the Gorno-Badakhshan Autonomous Region and you need a permit to drive this route which you should apply for at the same time as your Tajikistan Visa.
-If you haven’t you may have an enforced stay in Dushanbe – it can take 2 weeks to get the permit!
-This website has more info on how to obtain a permit.
+If you haven’t you may have an enforced stay in Dushanbe – it can take 2 weeks to get the permit! f you don’t get a road permit with your Visa, you can obtain one in Dushanbe –

 From Dushanbe, the Pamir Highway heads South East to Khorog ,the capital of Gorno-Badakshan , crossing the Kafirnigan, Vakhsh, and Bartang Rivers, and running close to the Afghan and Pakistan Border areas.
 At times villages on the Afghan side of the border are only 100 metres away and near Tavil-Dara, rusting debris from the 1992 in the form of armoured vehicles can still be seen by the roadside.
 From Khorog, the road continues to Murghab, Tajikistan’s highest town at 3650m in the Pamir Mountains.
 There, it crosses the Murghab River and begins to head North.
 The highway then passes through the Ak-Baital pass, which at 4600m is the highest road in the former USSR, then past Lake Karaqul at 3900 metres before crossing into Kyrgyzstan via the Kizyl-Art Pass.
 The Pamir Highway is prone to landslides and avalanches in winter, so check road conditions in Khorog and Murghab before departing.There are also few services between Murghab and the border.
 I have no information on whether foreign cars are allowed to cross the Kizyl-Art border at present, and would suggest you verify this with the embassies of both Tajikistan and Kyrgyzstan in your country just before departure and ask for them to verify this in writing in both English and Russian.